4ita/udacity-project-3/README.md

 npm run dev
 ```

-## Why web3 is adopted

-I use web3 to connect the wallet provider (metamask) to this web application.

 ## Built With

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* [Web3](https://github.com/ChainSafe/web3.js) - Web3 is used to connect the wallet provider (metamask etc.) to the web application.

 ## Authors